What should vegans look for in their medication?

 If your medication isn’t vegan and your doctor or pharmacist can’t recommend a vegan alternative, then the best thing you can do is take the medication your body needs.

-I know that this may not be what some of you want to hear, but until the pharmaceutical industry becomes more vegan friendly as a whole, there’s not much else we can say.
+This may not be what some of you want to hear, but until the pharmaceutical industry becomes more vegan-friendly as a whole, there’s not much else we can say.

-This doesn’t make you a “bad vegan” (whatever that means) if you take the medication you need, it simply means that you’re taking responsibility for your own health and caring for yourself properly, and that’s a good thing in the grand scheme of it all.
+If you take the medication you need, you don’t make yourself a “bad vegan”; it simply means that you’re taking responsibility for your own health and caring for yourself properly, and that’s a good thing!

-Fortunately, the list of medications which use vegan ingredients is growing and The Vegan Society has a great list of over the counter medications that can be used for a variety of ailments.
+Fortunately, the list of medications using vegan ingredients is growing, and The Vegan Society has a great list of over-the-counter medications for a variety of ailments.

 However, you should always remember that lists of ingredients in medication change all the time, so the only way to be absolutely sure that a medication is vegan is to ask your doctor or pharmacist or speak directly to the manufacturer.

-You should also seek medical advice before taking any medication if necessary, a medical professional is the only person who can give you advice on which medications to take and why, so you should trust them over anything you can read on the internet.
+You should also seek medical advice before taking any medication if necessary.
+A medical professional is the only person who can advise you on which medications to take and why, so you should trust them over anything you can read on the internet.

-With that warning in mind, let’s look at some ailments and which vegan friendly medications are available at the time of writing.
+Additionally, in this list, we can only vouch for vegan-safe ingredients, not whether the process is vegan.
+With that warning in mind, let’s examine some ailments and which vegan-friendly medications are available at the time of this writing.

 Vegan cold medicine